-- 1. A completed application for admission. - 2.
-High School transcript (if applicable).
+- 1. A completed application for admission. - High School transcript (if applicable).

 Practical Nursing applicants must also take the Nursing Test, submit a list of three references other than family, submit a physical examination record completed by family physician, submit transcripts, and be interviewed by the nursing staff.
-All applicants must have completed the ninth grade or the equivalent.
+All applicants must have completed High School or the equivalent.